jiangyy12/Simplii/README.md

 ## Why use Simplii?

-Planning ahead has never been "Simplii"er!
+Planning ahead has never been "Simpl"er!
 Ever felt that your day went by not as productively as you'd wish?
 We hear you!
-With Simplii, you can schedule your tasks and concentrate your efforts to reflect your mood.
+With Simplii, you can schedule your tasks and prioritize your efforts based on how you are feeling.
 Our tool enables the user to efficiently multi-task or switch tasks based on mood to provide a customized user experience while completing routine tasks. `Simplii` parameterizes emotions, deadlines, task difficulty and moods to suggest a task to be done keeping you at your productive best.

 ## Visual Walkthrough: